ahmed-e-abdulaziz/ahmedabdulaziz.com/content/posts/hateoas.md

 }
 ```

 That can lead to for example changing the PUT for the update action to PATCH for example without breaking any changes.
-Nonetheless, this is not HATEOAS compliant.
+Nonetheless, that last step is not HATEOAS compliant.

 The recommended way to do this is to keep the older structure where there is only `"href"` in the action and send an `OPTIONS` request before sending the request to get the required HTTP method, both ways are favored by some people.
 As a matter of fact, **Roy T. Fielding** the creator of REST [was one of the creators of the OPTIONS request](https://lists.w3.org/Archives/Public/ietf-http-wg-old/1997SepDec/0376.html).